openedx/edx-platform/docs/en_us/platform_api/source/mobile/overview.rst

 Mobile API Overview
 ################################################

 Use the Mobile API to build mobile applications for students to view course information and videos for courses on your instance of Open edX.

 ******************************************
 Mobile API Version and Status
 ******************************************

-The Mobile API is currently at version 0.5 and is an Alpha release.
+The Mobile API is currently at version 0.5 and is an alpha release.
 We plan on making significant enhancements and changes to the API.

 .. caution::
  As this is a new and rapidly evolving API, at this time edX does not guarantee forward compatibility.
 We encourage you to use and experiment with the API, while keeping in mind that endpoints might change.

 *************************************
 Mobile API Resources and Endpoints
 *************************************

 The Mobile API supports the following resources, tasks, methods, and endpoints.

 ========================
-Mobile User API Resource
+Mobile API User Resource
 ========================

 .. list-table::